ChantalD29/Milestone-Project-1/README.md

 ### Join us (form) page
 ![Wireframe-5](/assets/images/Wireframe-5.webp)

-## Accessibility

 # Technologies Used
 ## Languages Used
 HTML and CSS were used to develop this website.
+In the future Javascript could be used to add interesting features that could make the website more useful and interactive.

 ## Programs and Websites Used
 - Balsamiq - To create wireframes